Managing Damp in Old Buildings

 The Official Definition of an Old Building used to be "Built before 1919".
 That didn't really help anyone understand what made them different.
 It's now defined as:

-"A solid walled structure, built with breathable materials, which needs to breathe"
+"A solid walled structure, built using breathable materials, which needs to breathe"

 It's inevitable that you will find dampness somewhere in an old house.
 Nothing lasts forever, but despite English weather, our old buildings stand the test of time better than any modern house.
 The worst enemy of old houses is we humans - it's what we do to them, or fail to understand about them, that causes problems and makes you think you have to 'Damp Proof'.